What is an Au Pair?

 The Au Pair Program

-Through the Au Pair program, participants and host families take part in a mutually rewarding, intercultural opportunity.
+Through the Au Pair program, participants and host families take part in a mutually rewarding cultural exchange opportunity.
 Au pairs can continue their education while experiencing everyday life with an American family, and host families receive reliable and responsible childcare from au pairs who become part of the family.

 Want to Learn More About Au Pairs?